EDIorg/ecocomDP/README.md

 [Instructions for creating an ecocomDP](https://github.com/EDIorg/ecocomDP/tree/master/documentation/instructions)

 [List of datasets to be converted to ecocomDP.](https://github.com/EDIorg/ecocomDP/tree/master/documentation/processing_queue).
 This list includeds datasets that have been converted, but is not exhaustive.

-To find all ecocomDP, search the EDI data repository for 'ecocomDP'.
+[Datasets converted to ecocomDP, available from EDI](https://portal.edirepository.org:443/nis/simpleSearch?defType=edismax&q=ecocomDP&fq=-scope:ecotrends&fq=-scope:lter-landsat*&fl=id,packageid,title,author,organization,pubdate,coordinates&debug=false) To find all ecocomDP datasets, enter "ecocomDP' in the 'simple search' box in the EDI data repository.

 #### PostgreSQL